thaeli/docs-test/volunteer-policy.md

 * Explain who you are and how you are associated with MAGFest

-* Make sure theyâ€™re comfortable with their report being shared and list who it will be shared with.
+* Make sure they're comfortable with their report being shared and list who it will be shared with.

 * Explain what information you need from them: